LivePersonInc/knowledge-center-archive/pages/documents/Messaging Channels/Rich messaging/quick-replies-user-guide.md

 ### Human agent setup

 **Agent:** you will need to implement a new widget based on the [Agent Workspace Widget SDK](https://developers.liveperson.com/agent-workspace-sdk-overview.html).
 Use the ‘Write ChatLine’ or the 'Write StructuredContent' (var cmdName = lpTag.agentSDK.cmdNames.writeSC) commands with a quickRelies payload.
 This command sends a JSON that represents a Quick Reply input.
-For further information, refer to the [Developer Community documentation](https://developers.liveperson.com/agent-workspace-sdk-methods.html#command).
+For further information, refer to the [Developer Center documentation](https://developers.liveperson.com/agent-workspace-sdk-methods.html#command).

 ![](/img/Quickr3 (1).png)